-One big perk is that they give $5 free just for signing up so creating an account can be worth it just for that.
-If you refer a friend, they give you a straight $5 cash back credit as well but there is no ongoing bonus whenever you friend makes more purchases.
+One big perk is that they give $5 free just for signing up, so creating an account can be worth it just for that.
+If you refer a friend, they give you a straight $5 cash back credit as well, but there's no ongoing bonus whenever you friend makes more purchases.

 USA & Other Cash Back Sites

-As Canadians, a lot of the online stores we shop at either have roots in the USA or we are purchasing directly from them across the border.
+As Canadians, a lot of the online stores we shop at either have roots in the USA or we're purchasing directly from across the border.
 For that reason you don't want to limit yourself to just Canadian cash back sites when making an online purchase.

 I did my own comparison of a few USA stores and they do indeed offer the highest payout almost all of the time making them my first choice.

 They have a very simple site but they consistently offer some of the highest rebates I've seen, plus they have a good collection of accompanying coupons to use.